Techno-coder/lucent/specification.md

 ### Architecture
 ```
-@architecture identifier
+@architecture "string"
 item
 ```
-Architectures specify how intrinsic language structures should be translated including call and control flow instructions.
-This annotation can only be applied to modules and functions.
+Architectures specify how intrinsic language structures should be translated including control flow instructions and pointers.
+This annotation can be applied on any item.

+The `"host"` architecture is special in that expressions using it may invoke functions from any other architecture.

 ### Addresses
 Address annotations change the location of a symbol in memory.
 They can be overridden by annotations in nested items.
 Annotations on modules offset all the items in the module by the same address.